Pablo-Gonzalez-Calderon/chic-header-package/chic-hdr.typ

  *            general header and footer options for all pages.
  */
 #let chic(width: 100%, skip: (), even: none, odd: none, ..options) = {
-  // both-options is used in case `even` is sepcified or `odd` is specified, but not both, or when none of them are specified let both-options = chic-generate-props(width, options.pos()) let even-options = none let odd-options = none
+  // both-options is used in case `even` is specified or `odd` is specified, but not both, or when none of them are specified let both-options = chic-generate-props(width, options.pos()) let even-options = none let odd-options = none